mrciolino/wiki-backup/locations/Forge-Dimension.md

 ## 💍 Ring of Factory
 A **magical ring** that opens a portal to and from the **Forge Dimension**, worn by [Bazzdos](/characters/bazzdos).

+## The Age of Acensded
+ffoge dimension, ocnce tAKEN FROM the realam of fire, returned to the realm after the mortis civil war.
+This destroyed the forge and left bazzdos without a Forge.

+> See Event: City of Brass

 ### 🏗️ Manufactured & Produced Items
 - 🛡️ [Gilembror's-Appeasement](/items/Gilembror's-Appeasement)